youngbryanyu/simple-app-config/README.md

 #### Parameters
 - `key`: A `string` representing the name of the environment variable.
 This should be a valid JSON string.
 - `keyType`: The type to convert each key of environment variable map to.
 If unspecified, it defaults to `string`.
 - `valueType`: The type to convert each value of environment variable map to.
 If unspecified, it defaults to `string`.
-You can get the valid nestable data types using the `DataTypes` enum.

  You can get the valid nestable data types using the `DataTypes` enum:
   - `DataTypes.String`